-Although we'll do the hard work, as the rental owner, you must:
+Although we'll do the heavy lifting, as the rental investor, you must:

-- Allow us to keep your rental property in good and safe condition;
+- Allow us to keep your property in good and safe condition;

-- Allow us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Permit us to obey building codes and housing regulations affecting fair housing, health and safety;

-- Permit us to keep your escrow account in good order.
+- Permit us to keep your contingency reserve funds and escrow account in good order.

-- Before you move a tenant into your rental property in Arlington
+- Before you put a renter in your property in Arlington

 - Collections and evictions

 - Communications with the tenant